peterhellberg/vedis-from-c-and-go/README.md

-# Experimenting with Vedis from Go and C
+# Experimenting with Vedis from C and Go

-Just playing around with Vedis and refreshing my rusty C.
+Just playing around with Vedis and refreshing my rusty C programming skills.

 ## Vedis?